• Home

 Jerome Powell, chairman of the US Federal Reserve, during the Hoover Institution's George P. Shultz Memorial Lecture Series in Stanford, California, US, on Monday, Dec.
 1, 2025.

 Analysts may not have necessarily digested this week’s lackluster labor data with glee—but it sure didn’t dampen their spirits either.
-Wall Street is hoping for a Christmas miracle with a final interest rate cut from the Fed, bringing the base rate down to 3.5 to 3.75%, and recent jobs reports may just have sealed the deal.
+Wall Street is hoping for a Christmas miracle with a final interest rate cut from the Fed, bringing the base rate down to 3.5% to 3.75%, and recent jobs reports may just have sealed the deal.

-Investors’ expectations for a cut have been on a rollercoaster in the final month of the year.
+Investors’ expectations for a cut have been on a roller coaster in the final month of the year.
 Per CME’s FedWatch barometer, the likelihood of a cut only a matter of weeks ago was just 50%; it now sits just shy of 90%.

 The Fed and the market are likely in the same boat: Analysts don’t know if the Fed is going to cut, because the Fed probably doesn’t know itself.
-Members of the Federal Open Market Committee (FOMC) are wrangling with conflicting pressures on their mandate: Inflation is at 3%, persistently above their 2% target, and now solidly in the “sticky” category.
+Members of the Federal Open Market Committee (FOMC) are wrangling with conflicting pressures on their mandate: Inflation is at 3%, persistently above their 2% target and now solidly in the “sticky” category.

 Recommended Video

-On the other hand, the labor market is on a knife-edge.
+On the other hand, the labor market is on a knife edge.
 The unemployment rate has held relatively steady at around 4% thanks to a shrinking pool of talent, prompted by Trump’s immigration policy and a wave of retirees.
 However, job openings are fading fast, suggesting a moderate uptick in layoffs could tip the scales with more weight than usual.

 Digging into the data, companies with between one and 19 employees axed 46,000 roles, while those with 20 to 49 employees cut 74,000.
-Conversely, companies with 500+ employees added 39,000 employees.
+Conversely, companies with 500-plus employees added 39,000 employees.

-Adding to the gloom was the latest jobs report from Challenger, Gray & Christmas, which revealed that through November, employers have announced 1,170,821 layoffs—an increase of 54% from the 761,358 announced in the first eleven months of last year.
+Adding to the gloom was the latest jobs report from Challenger, Gray & Christmas, which revealed that through November, employers have announced 1,170,821 layoffs—an increase of 54% from the 761,358 announced in the first 11 months of last year.
 If those figures sound familiar, it’s because they’re pandemic-era bad: “Year-to-date job cuts are at the highest level since 2020 when 2,227,725 cuts were announced through November,” the career experts wrote.
 “It is the sixth time since 1993 that job cuts through November have surpassed 1.1 million.”

 Bad news is good news

-Wall Street won’t necessarily be rubbing its hands over the prospects of layoffs, but it will welcome a weaker macro outlook if it means that a rate cut will deliver a new round of cheaper money.
+Wall Street won’t necessarily be rubbing its hands over the prospect of layoffs, but it will welcome a weaker macro outlook if it means that a rate cut will deliver a new round of cheaper money.

 “Signs of weakness in the incoming lower-tier U.S. labor market data have been consistent with the market coalescing around a December Fed cut,” chimed Goldman Sachs in a note to clients this morning.